 You put tons of work into creating fantastic Instagram posts for your audience.

-The perfect IG post isn’t going to do much for your following if your audience isn’t online to see it.
+The perfect IG post isn’t going to do much for your following if the audience you’re targeting isn’t online to see it.
 Yet countless influencers, companies, and individuals seem to post their content without any planning whatsoever.

 If you want to achieve your IG #Goals, you need to know the answer to this question: